Flooring | How to Choose the Right Flooring: A Comprehensive Guide

 Before making a purchase:

-Order samplesĀ to see materials in your space and lighting
+- Order samples to see materials in your space and lighting

-Consider long-term plansĀ - are you staying in your home long-term or preparing to sell?
+- Consider long-term plans - are you staying in your home long-term or preparing to sell?

 Remember that transitioning between different flooring types requires thought about height differences and threshold treatments.
 For a cohesive look throughout your home, consider how different flooring types will flow together.